kylephillips/wp-nested-pages/readme.txt

 == Changelog ==

+= 1.3.9 =
+* Bug fix - error when deleting a page from the nested view with menu sync disabled

 = 1.3.8 =
 * Bug fix – Critical error that was overriding existing menu items outside of the Nested Pages generated menu.
 Other menus are now unaltered on save.